rom-rb/rom-rb.org/source/blog/2017-01-30-rom-3-0-released.html.md

 ## Improved repositories

-We added support for transactions, custom commands in changesets, run-time changeset mapping with custom blocks, associating data via changesets, asking for custom objects when committing a changeset...check out [updated docs](http://rom-rb.org/learn/repositories/changesets/) to learn more, and here are some of the highlights.
+We added support for transactions, custom commands in changesets, run-time changeset mapping with custom blocks, associating data via changesets, asking for custom objects when committing a changeset... check out [updated docs](http://rom-rb.org/learn/repositories/changesets/) to learn more, and here are some of the highlights.

 ### Comitting changesets